chrisvo3/java-guide/foundations/concepts/bigO-notation.md

 ---

+For further resources to learn about Big O Notation

+- Take a look at [Coursera - Algorithms Specialization](https://www.coursera.org/specializations/algorithms)

+- Cheat sheet for Big O can be find at [Big O Cheat Sheet](https://www.bigocheatsheet.com/)

+---

 When analyze the algorithm, we also analyze how many times the principal acitivity of the algorithm is being performed.
 Then count the number of comparisons.

 ## 1. Worst Case: